 There is more, though, namely a battery charging case that’s also waterproof — check out our LifeProof FRĒ Power Case Review for the details.

 One last note: Do I trust any waterproof smartphone case for serious swimming, like snorkeling or roughhouse water play?
 Nope.
 If you knock open the Lighting port, that’s a problem.
 Similarly, if you forget to get out of the water after 1 hour, that might be a problem.
 Hard to say.
-Either way, if you want a much tougher photo and video experience around water, consider a dedicated waterproof camera.
+Either way, if you want a much tougher photo and video experience around water, consider nabbing one of the best waterproof cameras.

 Alert: Get all the outdoor gear you need: